MariAyanami/WA-SuperBot/CONTRIBUTING.md

 ## Getting Started
 1. Fork the repository
-2. Clone the repository to your lo
+2. Clone the repository to your local machine
+3. Install the necessary dependencies by